emacsmirror/dired-quick-sort/README.md

 [this guide](https://www.topbug.net/blog/2013/04/14/install-and-use-gnu-command-line-tools-in-mac-os-x/)
 for installing GNU command line tools.

+## TRAMP Support

+You may be able to use this package when your are using TRAMP, but the actual sorting may be only working partly.
+This is likely due to the fact that TRAMP has its own way of listing files, of which I don't have a good grasp.

 ## Questions, Comments, Bug Report, Feature Request and Contribution

 Please send all comments, questions, bug reports and feature requests to the